The

 settings persisted on the User Sys Defs Screen.

-run, settings persisted on the User Sys Defs Screen for starting bankroll,
+is run, settings persisted on the User Sys Defs

-percentage of bankroll for wager size, and maximum wager size are applied to
+Screen for starting bankroll, percentage of bankroll for wager size, and

-the very first starter returned by the query.
-That starter either wins or loses
+maximum wager size are applied to the very first starter returned by the query.

-its race and the Data Window adds the amount won to the player’s bankroll (or
+That starter either wins or loses its race and the Data Window adds the amount

-next wager.
-The next starter is read from the database and this process is
+bankroll size and wager size for the next wager.
+The next starter is read from

-repeated.
-The process is repeated over and over, once for each starter returned
+the database and this process is repeated.
+The process is repeated over and

-by the query.
-When the query is completed, totals for all wagers made are
+over, once for each starter returned by the query.
+When the query is completed,

-reported in the bankroll summary section.
+totals for all wagers made are reported in the bankroll summary section.

 Starting